Search This Blog

 32What does the letter S signify in R/S nomenclature?Sinister (Latin for Left).

-33What is the fundamental principle of the Cahn-Ingold-Prelog (CIP) Rules?Assigning priority to the four groups attached to the chiral centre based on Atomic Number.
+33What is the fundamental principle of the CIP Rules?Assigning priority to the four groups attached to the chiral centre based on Atomic Number.

 35How are double/triple bonds treated in the CIP rules?The multiply-bonded atom is counted as being bonded to an equivalent number of single-bonded atoms (fictitious atoms).

-37How is the configuration determined if the lowest priority group (4) is pointing towards the observer (wedge bond)?The determined configuration (from 1→2→3) is Inverted (R→S and vice versa).
+37How is configuration determined if the lowest priority group (4) is pointing towards the observer (wedge)?The determined configuration (from 1→2→3) is Inverted (R→S and vice versa).

 38What is the relationship between R and S forms?They are Enantiomers.